 Friday September 26, 2008, Day 15

 I ran the genset for about ¾ of an hour to replenish the batteries.
 I then checked the weather.
 Now the forecasts have been revised.
-They still predict northerly winds but these are not to exceed 5 on the Beaufort Scale.
+They still predicted northerly winds but these are not to exceed 5 on the Beaufort Scale.
 I decided to follow up on my plan and sail to Xerocambos.

 I cast off at 0940.
 The wind was light 2-5 knots NE.
 We motored slowly while running the water-maker.
 After 5.9 M we arrived in Xerocambos, Leros [37° 06.5' N 26° 52.2' E] at 1100.
 There were several free mooring belonging to the Aloni restaurant and I tied Thetis to one of them.
 As the day was getting hot, I jumped in the water to cool off and then I put up the tent.

 Near Thetis was the S/Y Gordian Knot belonging to my British friends Mike and Nikola.
 They keep her in the winter in Partheni and in the summer here in Xerocambos as they now have a flat here.
 I swam ashore and inquired about them in Aloni.
-Yes, they are here but away for the morning.
+Yes, they were here but away for the morning.
 Later they came aboard Gordian Knot.
 I swam over and we had a nice chat.
 We agreed to meet tonight for dinner.
 Once more, my plans for cooking aboard had to be postponed.

 After a nice long walk I did meet Mike and Nikola in Aloni along with Lefteris and Evelyn, the proprietors.
 We had a nice get together of old friends.
-Lefteris’ and Evelyn’s oldest daughter has grown to spirited young lady.
-She has finished high school and is about to go to Athens to study design.
+Lefteris’ and Evelyn’s oldest daughter has grown to a spirited young lady.
+She has finished high school and was about to go to Athens to study design.

 The night was quiet with a very light breeze.